- J.D., with honors, University of Texas School of Law, 1974. Order of the Coif. Texas Law Review

 Mr. McKool’s rigorous case preparation and superlative courtroom skills have earned him a reputation as one of the country’s most prominent trial lawyers.
 Over the course of his 40-year career, he has tried more than 100 jury trials and developed an enhanced understanding of the psychology that governs how juries decide cases.
-His trial wins have secured billions of dollars in verdicts and settlements for clients, including major airlines, energy companies, telecommunications firms, and investment banking houses, among others.
+His trial wins have secured substantial verdicts and settlements for clients, including major airlines, energy companies, telecommunications firms, investment banking houses, and industrial conglomerates, among others.

-Mr. McKool is consistently recognized as one of the country’s leading trial lawyers by legal directories such as The Legal 500, Lawdragon, and Benchmark Litigation, among others.
+Mr. McKool is also consistently recognized as one of the country’s leading trial lawyers by legal directories such as The Legal 500, Lawdragon, and Benchmark Litigation, among others.
 In Chambers USA, he is ranked Band 1 in both commercial and intellectual property litigation.
-His Band 1 national ranking for “Trial Lawyers” puts him among an elite group of only 27 practicing trial lawyers in the country.
-In Chambers Global, he is again recognized as one of the country’s most esteemed trial lawyers, where he is ranked Band 1 in patent litigation, placing him among the top ranked 18 lawyers in the United States.
+His Band 1 national ranking for “Trial Lawyers” puts him among a small and elite group of the nation’s best courtroom lawyers.
+In Chambers Global, he is again recognized as one of the country’s most esteemed trial attorneys and is also ranked Band 1 in patent litigation.

 Chambers USA describes Mr. McKool as “simply one of the best,” stating that he is “extraordinarily focused and extremely quick on the uptake” and that “judges have the highest respect for him.”
 Chambers Global notes that he is “sought by companies needing a powerful and effective litigator for their most sensitive cases.”
 Citing his “huge intellect and superb courtroom skills,” Best Lawyers in America lists Mr. McKool in several categories, including Bet-the-Company Litigation.

 - Ericsson.
-Mr. McKool represented Ericsson as lead counsel in its patent infringement dispute against Samsung.
+Represented Ericsson as lead counsel in its patent infringement dispute against Samsung.
 The matter included two ITC actions and district court litigation regarding a number of standard essential and implementation patents related to LTE, WCDMA, GSM/GPRS/EDGE, and 802.11 wireless technology.

 - Lockheed Martin.
 Represented Lockheed Martin in an antitrust lawsuit filed by L-3 Communications in the Northern District of Texas.